 Derek and Mary arranged for 14 bells to be renovated for themselves: a diatonic 12 in 21D, with a flat 6th and a sharp treble (the sharp treble was a new casting).
 This set is now in the possesion of Frank and Mary Sluter of Hamilton, New Zealand.
 These are shown on the right.

 Wellington Ringers for renovation to form a diatonic scale in 15C.
 Subsequently Derek and Mary visited the Whitechapel foundry to inspect the remaining bells.
 They were

 assisted over three visits by Steve McEwan, who was a fount of knowledge.
 A further 6 bells were selected and given to the Wellington Ringers to extend their 8

 to a diatonic 12 in C with a flat 6th and a sharp treble.
 These are shown on the left.

 Finally, a very light 7 were identified that would make a pocket set.
 These were renovated in 2014 and a new tenor bell (C6) added to make an 8.

 Steve McEwan with The Pocket Set on the Whitechapel Stand at the 2014 Ringing Roadshow.

 One larger bell was given to Alan Caldwell for use in a scale model of a tower bell.
 Note the stiffened handle, indicating the bell was used for tune ringing.
 The note is A#.
 The stitching on the strap is typical of that done by the Whitechapel Foundry around the turn of the 19th/20th century.

-48 of the original 67 bells have been saved.
+39 of the original 67 bells have been saved.
 The remainder, which were cracked or of poor tone, were sold for scrap.

 Eight Malmark handbells (C5-C6 in the Malmark numbering system) and a carrying case were purchased through the Adelaide firm, Bagot Bellfoundries, which arrived in May 1984.
 This was considered cheaper and quicker than renovating